tlovett1/dockunit/README.md

 ### Dockunit and WordPress

 Dockunit and WordPress work well together.
-WordPress is backwards compatibe with PHP 5.2.
+WordPress is backwards compatible with PHP 5.2.
 It's very difficult to test applications on PHP 5.2 without some sort of containerized workflow.
-Here is a example `Dockunit.json` file that you can use to test your WordPress themes and plugins in PHP 5.2 from within the [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) development environment:
+Here is an example `Dockunit.json` file that you can use to test your WordPress themes and plugins in PHP 5.2 from within the [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) development environment:

 ```javascript